 On the other hand, the distributed layout can be used with any solver but UMFPACK and SuperLU; therefore, if any of these two solvers has already been selected, the coarsest-level solver is changed to block-Jacobi, with the previously chosen solver applied to the local blocks.
-Likewise, the replicated layout can be used with any solver but SuperLu_Dist; therefore, if SuperLu_Dist has been previously set, the coarsest-level solver is changed to the default sequential solver.
+Likewise, the replicated layout can be used with any solver but SuperLu_Dist and KRM; therefore, if SuperLu_Dist or KRM have been previously set, the coarsest-level solver is changed to the default sequential solver.